‘Killer robots’ are coming, and U.N. is worried — Harvard Gazette

 That test requires a human to make an ethical and legal decision.
 That’s a judgment that cannot be programmed into a machine because there are an infinite number of situations that happen on the battlefield.
 And you can’t program a machine to deal with an infinite number of situations.

-GAZETTE: There is also concern about the lack of accountability.
+There is also concern about the lack of accountability.

-DOCHERTY: We’re very concerned about the use of autonomous weapons systems falling in an accountability gap because, obviously, you can’t hold the weapon system itself accountable.
+We’re very concerned about the use of autonomous weapons systems falling in an accountability gap because, obviously, you can’t hold the weapon system itself accountable.

 It would also be legally challenging and arguably unfair to hold an operator responsible for the actions of a system that was operating autonomously.